 A ½ cup of prepared black rice contains 160 calories and 1.5 grams of fat per serving.
 Rich in protein and fiber, a ½ cup of forbidden rice has 4 grams of protein and 1 gram of fiber, making this grain a nutritional powerhouse.
-Here is more detailed information about the health benefits of black forbidden rice.
+Here is more detailed information about the nutrients in black forbidden rice.

 Buying and Storage

 You might be able to find black rice varieties in well-stocked natural foods stores and Asian groceries, but if not, there are plenty of online sources for purchasing it.
 Some brands include Lotus Foods, Lundberg, Earthly Choice, and Thrive Market.